aimat-lab/AutoSlurm/README.md

 `AutoSlurm` works by filling predefined bash script templates.
 All templates can be found in the form of template config files in `./auto_slurm/configs/`.
 The default templates are summarized in the table below.
-Templates for other node types and new HPC clusters can easily be added by simply adapting one of the existing templates.

 <img src="./images/table.png" width="100%">
 <br><br>

 As one can see in this table, if less than all available GPUs of a node are used, the other ressources (CPUs and memory) are scaled down proportionally by default.
+This behavior can be changed using overwrites (see below).

+🚀 **Note:** Templates for other node types and new HPC clusters can easily be added by simply adapting one of the existing templates.
+Feel free to directly push new job templates to this repository, such that other people can use them, too.
+Please also notify me after adding new templates, such that I can update the table.

 ## Single-task jobs